aisamanra/config-ini/README.md

   return (Config host port user)
 ~~~

-One way of resolving this is to use the `Data.Ini.Config.St` module, which provides a slightly different abstraction: the functions exported by this module assume that you start with a default configuration and each field acts as an update on that underlying value.
-The monads in this module have an extra type parameter that represents the value being modified.
-The easiest way to use this is with lenses and the `.=` and `.=?` operators, which take a lens and a normal `SectionParser` value, and produce a `SectionStParser` value that uses the lens to update the underlying type:
+In situations like these, you can instead use the `Data.Ini.Config.St` module, which provides a slightly different abstraction: the functions exported by this module assume that you start with a default configuration value, and parsing a field allows you to _update_ that configuration with the value of a field.
+The monads exported by this module have an extra type parameter that represents the type of the value being updated.
+The easiest way to use this module is by combining lenses with the `.=` and `.=?` operators, which take a lens and a normal `SectionParser` value, and produce a `SectionStParser` value that uses the lens to update the underlying type:

 ~~~.haskell
 makeLenses ''Config